You deserve to know exactly what you are buying.

 - Auto Dealerships

-- Showrooms, service centers, used car lots.
+- Showrooms, service centers, and used car lots.

 - Funeral Homes